manjotms10/google-trends-analytics/README.md

 			 it consists of code for connecting to the GoogleTrends  API, obtain visualizations and log info and errors <br>

 ## Code Demo:
-The Jupyter notebook is present under __src/analytics.demo__ package.
-The code makes use of PyTrends API to connect to Google Search data and returns a Pandas dataframe.
-This data is then compared to actual sales data obtained by scraping IMDB, in the case of movies, and VGChartz dataset, in the case of video games.
-All these visualizations can be obtained from the python files as well that are included in the __src/analytics.movies/analysis*.py files__ and __src/analytics.video_games/analysis*.py__ files.
-To run these script files, please set the working directory to './src/'.
+- The Jupyter notebook is present under __src/analytics.demo__ package.
+The code makes use of PyTrends API to connect to Google
+Search data and returns a Pandas dataframe.
+This data is then compared to actual sales data obtained by scraping IMDB, in the case of movies, and VGChartz dataset, in the case of video games. <br>
+- All these visualizations can be obtained from the python files as well that are included in the __src/analytics.movies/analysis*.py files__ and __src/analytics.video_games/analysis*.py__ files. <br>
+To run these script files, please set the working directory to './src/'. <br>

 ## Third-party Modules:
 The following modules were used - <br>